icclabo/icclabo.github.io/_pages/about.md

 * Best Conference Paper Award of IEEE Seoul Section Student Paper Contest, 2016
 * Best Conference Paper Award of International Conference on Computing, Management & Telecommunications, 2015

 <p style="text-align: left; color: black; font-size:18px;font-weight:bold">Open positions:</p> We are looking for highly motivated and outstanding researchers in the area of wireless sensing/imaging, tasked-oriented/semantic communication, IoT, 5G/6G and applied AI/ML.
-We offer a high standard and flexible working environment  accompanied by a competitive salary package.
+We offer a high-standard and flexible working environment  accompanied by a competitive salary package.
 Please send your CV to **dinh.nv2@vinuni.edu.vn** if interested:
 * 2 Ph.D.scholarships in CS/EE (fully funded within 4 years)
 * 2-3 full-time Research Assistants